icarito/physics-with-xo/5_software_and_hardware.md

 ### The screen:

 The screen works in two high resolution modes: a mode of high transmissive color, and a high resolution reflective mode to allow it to be readable under sunlight.
 This latter was thought so that children may use their netbooks outdoors in the daytime (for instance in the recess playground at their school or in a park).
-The design of the XO1.75, a light sensor has been included to make the automatic adjustment according to the existing light level (OLPC News XO1.75).
+In the design of the XO1.75, a light sensor has been included to make the automatic adjustment according to the existing light level (OLPC News XO1.75).

 ### The sound board.
 Technical specifications of the XO board.